What Are the Pros and Cons of Living in Seattle in 2025?

 While Seattle is known for its love of coffee, it isn't the only beverage locals are into.
 The beer brewing scene has existed in Seattle since the 19th century, and its craft brewing scene is very much part of the city’s culture.
 The Pacific Northwest is famous for the variety of hops that are grown in the region, and these fresh local hops contribute to some amazing brews each and every year.
 You’ll find breweries, tap rooms, and beer-forward bars all over the city, including:

-Did you know that Seattle is the least air-conditioned city in the U.S.?
+Did you know that Seattle is one of the least air-conditioned cities in the U.S.?
 That’s right.
 Apart from maybe two weeks out of the year, residents do not need to use their AC units.
 This is thanks to Seattle’s cooler climate, proximity to the ocean, and mild, dry summers.
 You can save hundreds on your electricity bill by just opening the windows and letting the cooler breezes in from spring until the middle of autumn.
-This means you don’t have to worry about soaring temperatures in the summer or high humidity levels — the weather in the warmer months is actually quite comfortable!
+This means you don’t have to worry about soaring temperatures in the summer or high humidity levels — Seattle weather is actually quite comfortable in the warmer months!

 While it’s a large city with over 700,000 residents, Seattle has a less-than-stellar crime rating.
 According to NeighborhoodScout, its crime index rating is a 1, meaning it’s safer than just one percent of other U.S. neighborhoods.
-That being said, there are plenty of safe neighborhoods in Seattle, including Hawthorne Hills, Blue Ridge, and North Beach, according to AreaVibes.
+That being said, there are plenty of safe neighborhoods in Seattle, including Hawthorne Hills, North Beach, and Matthews Beach, according to AreaVibes.

 There are a lot of amazing neighborhoods in Seattle to choose from.